 The computing department is situated in the Masefield Centre and has three general computer labs alongside a computer lab dedicated towards GCSE and A Level work.
 In our computer lab we aim to explore concepts in a practical way and make use of a local network of Raspberry Pi’s.

 Warwick School Computing Department has been awarded the Computing at School - Lead School certification.

 We provide our pupils with the skills they require to support their learning in all areas of the curriculum.
 We also introduce concepts such as programming and cryptography to fuel their enthusiasm.
 Pupils are encouraged to take their learning further outside of lesson time and we provide support through a variety of co-curricular activities.

-In the Lower Fifth, Computing is an optional subject which can be continued through to GCSE.
+In Year 9, Computing is an optional subject which can be continued through to GCSE.

 CIE Computer Science is offered as an IGCSE, allowing pupils opportunities to develop their practical programming skills, together with a theoretical knowledge of the underlying principles of computer science.
 This course is made up of two parts – a programming paper and a theory paper.
 The theory taught is investigated through practical activities making use of desktop computers alongside our network of Raspberry Pi’s.

 - learning, working and living in an increasingly digital world